date - write the date and time

 The standard error shall be used only for diagnostic messages.

 - An error occurred.

-Field descriptors are of unspecified format when not in the POSIX locale.
-Some of them can contain newline characters in some locales, so it may be difficult to use the format shown in standard output for parsing the output of date in those locales.
+Conversion specifiers are of unspecified format when not in the POSIX locale.
+Some of them can contain <newline> characters in some locales, so it may be difficult to use the format shown in standard output for parsing the output of date in those locales.

-The range of values for %S extends from 0 to 61 seconds to accommodate the occasional leap second or double leap second.
+The range of values for %S extends from 0 to 60 seconds to accommodate the occasional leap second.

-Although certain of the field descriptors in the POSIX locale (such as the name of the month) are shown with initial capital letters, this need not be the case in other locales.
-Programs using these fields may need to adjust the capitalisation if the output is going to be used at the beginning of a sentence.
+Although certain of the conversion specifiers in the POSIX locale (such as the name of the month) are shown with initial capital letters, this need not be the case in other locales.
+Programs using these fields may need to adjust the capitalization if the output is going to be used at the beginning of a sentence.

-The %C field descriptor was introduced to allow a fallback for the %EC (alternative year format base year); it can be viewed as the base of the current subdivision in the Gregorian calendar.
-A century is not calculated as an ordinal number; this Guide was published in century 19, not the twentieth.
-Both the %Ey and %y can then be viewed as the offset from %EC and %C, respectively.
+The %C conversion specification was introduced to allow a fallback for the %EC (alternative year format base year); it can be viewed as the base of the current subdivision in the Gregorian calendar.
+The century number is calculated as the year divided by 100 and truncated to an integer; it should not be confused with the use of ordinal numbers for centuries (for example, "twenty-first century".)
+Both the %Ey and %y can then be viewed as the offset from %EC and %C , respectively.

-The E and O modifiers modify the traditional field descriptors, so that they can always be used, even if the implementation (or the current locale) does not support the modifier.
+The E and O modifiers modify the traditional conversion specifiers, so that they can always be used, even if the implementation (or the current locale) does not support the modifier.

 The O modifier supports time and date formats using the locale's alternative numerical symbols, such as Kanji or Hindi digits or ordinal number representation.